In the West, you have watches.

 As La Sultana, this riad has an amazing rooftop, full of cute Instagram worthy corners!
 We tried the unique menu with Moroccan salads (aubergines, zucchinis, cucumbers, peppers) and the vegetarian tagine.
 We finished the meal with Moroccan tea and a few traditional pastries.
 It was delicious!
 And we loved discovering typical Moroccan food.
 The price per person is around 350dh (35$).

-This restaurant is one of our ABSOLUTE favorites in Marrakech!
+This restaurant is one of our absolute favorite one in Marrakech!
 However, it’s hard to find the entrance because it is a little door hidden in the souks!
 You will find it on the street between the Jemaa el Fnaa place and the Bahia Palace.
 The food is a mix between Moroccan and European.
 We have tried the pasta, the soup, and the pizzeta and their homemade strawberry cake and it was delicious!

 This 5 stars palace is located in the rural zone in the south of Marrakech, so it’s really quiet.
 The decoration is the perfect mix between Moroccan and modern decoration.
 It’s really classy.
 The suites are simply beautiful, the bed was so comfy.
 The breakfast was amazing too, there was everything we needed.
 They have also an amazing golf, a spa, a fitness park, and several restaurants.